Mourning: Stages of grief

 Mourning is a personal and collective response which can vary depending on feelings and contexts.
-Elisabeth Kübler-Ross's theory of grief describes five separate periods of experience in the psychological and emotional processing of loss.
+Elisabeth Kübler-Ross's theory of grief describes five separate periods of experience in the psychological and emotional processing of death.
 These stages do not necessarily follow each other, and each period is not inevitable.
+The theory was originally posited to describe the experiences of those confronted with their imminent deaths, but has since been adopted to understand the experiences of bereaved loved ones.
+The theory has faced criticism for being overly prescriptive and lacking evidence.